raminrafi/Image-generation-using-genetic-algorithm/README.md

-# Image-processing-using-genetic-algorithm
+# Image-generation-using-genetic-algorithm
-# Genetic algoithm implementation on image processing in Python
+# Image generation using genetic algorithms in Python